 1. Install Minimum Purchase for WooCommerce

-Download a free version of the plugin Minimum Purchase for WooCommerce
+Install a free version of the plugin Minimum Purchase for WooCommerce, then follow these instructions:

 - Setup your Minimum Purchase Rules

 - When you’ve installed the plugin, you’ll get a new menu item called ‘Minimum Purchase Rules’

 - First, go to ‘Minimum Purchase Categories’ and setup 2 categories

 One category will be for all products and the other category will be for products that need an additional rule applied – in this case our products need to ignore the rule when they’re sold on their own